Quantum Merlin-Arthur proof systems for synthesizing quantum states: Introduction

 \end{theorem}

-Nevertheless, applying \Cref{thm:informal-error-reduction-stateQMA} to a \textit{polynomial-space-bounded} variant of $\stateQMA_{\delta}[c,s]$, which we denote by $\stateQMAPSPACEoff$\footnote{We emphasize that $\stateQMAPSPACEoff$ is not a state-synthesizing counterpart of the class \NPSPACE{}, see \Cref{remark:online-vs-offline}.}, will result in \textit{exponential} space.
+Nevertheless, applying \Cref{thm:informal-error-reduction-stateQMA} to a \textit{polynomial-space-bounded} variant of $\stateQMA_{\delta}[c,s]$, which we denote by $\stateQMAPSPACEoff$,\footnote{We emphasize that $\stateQMAPSPACEoff$ is not a state-synthesizing counterpart of the class \NPSPACE{}, where ``off'' indicates \textit{offline} access to the witness state.
+See \Cref{remark:online-vs-offline} for details.} will result in \textit{exponential} space.
 To address this, we generalize \Cref{thm:informal-error-reduction-stateQMA} in a manner that preserves the polynomial space complexity, as presented in \Cref{thm:informal-error-reduction-bounded-stateQMA}.
-Here in the class $\stateQMAPSPACEoff$, the verifier's computation stays polynomially space-bounded but may take \textit{exponential time} and the gap between the completeness $c$ and the soundness $s$ is at least some inverse-exponential of $n:=|x|$.
+Here in the class $\stateQMAPSPACEoff$, the verifier's computation stays polynomially space-bounded but may take \textit{exponential time} and the gap between the completeness $c$ and the soundness $s$ is at least some inverse-exponential of $n\coloneqq |x|$.